Hand, Foot, and Mouth Disease: Symptoms, Causes, & Treatment - Baby Chick

 Oral Pain

 While no illness is fun, HFMD is often mild and short-lived.
-Rare hand, foot, and mouth disease complications include fingernail and toenail loss, viral meningitis, and brain swelling.
+Rare complications of hand, foot, and mouth disease include fingernail and toenail loss, viral meningitis, and brain swelling.
 Long-term effects are exceedingly rare.
-Most of the time, the worst case is that your child misses a few days of school.
+Most children recover fully after several uncomfortable days at home.

 If your child has a fever, is excessively drooling, or seems unable to keep up with normal school activities, you should keep them home.
 Otherwise, the CDC says they can continue to attend.2